 View from the Andaz across Tokyo Bay, including Haneda airport in the distance

 We arrived before normal check in time, and our room was not available, so we dropped our bags and went out for a walk around the area.
-On this New Years Day, we found very little open, even parks were closed.
-I’ll share more on our time in Tokyo in a subsequent post.
-Eventually we headed back to the hotel and we were assigned a standard king room.
+On this New Years Day, we found very little open, even including parks.
+I’ll share more on our time in Tokyo in a later post.
+Eventually we headed back to the hotel and got keys for our standard king room.
 Like all Andaz, the design in public areas and rooms was very modern.
 This property opened mid-2014, and it still seemed pretty new.

 Andaz Tokyo Toranamon King room